Pashebor/epam-inner-courses-/4_Practical_exersise_ReactJS/README.md

-## Installing packages for building the project
+## Installing a project's modules from dependencies

-1. First you need to open terminal and put following command to install Less CSS pre-processor: "npm install -g less".
+1.First you need to install it globally with command "npm install webpack -g" in your console window.

-2. Then you must install an Autoprefixer which adds prefixes to CSS after conversion from Less with command: "npm install -g less-plugin-autoprefix".

-## How to build output css from less

-Launch a script from terminal called as "build:css" with command ''' npm run build:css ''' to create a specific css-file with prefixes .
+2.Then you must type "npm install" to pull all modules for package.

 ## How to run localhost with project

-In the terminal make your path to "js" package and execute a command ''' node server.js ''', then open your browser and put url http://localhost:8080 in address bar.

-;)
+In the terminal you should enter a "node server.js" to launch localhost, then make your path in browser "localhost: 3000" .

+## Testing reducers

+Type "npm test" in your terminal to run app's reducer tests.